ms-cpc/TEA/README.md

 Other things worth mentioning:
 - I had started (and abandoned due to shifting priorities) a project which was a hardware device which automated TEA.
 Think of what a Flipper Zero is today, it was a Teensy Arduino which you could select the target OS, plug it in and the light would blink RED and then turn GREEN when it was ready to be removed.
+- I did a Proof of Concept using USB Rubby duckies and it worked as designed.
 - This was to allow the forensic expert to set up some devices and ship them out to front line folk who would just plug it in and gather the info then send it out.
 - I wanted to tie it into a tool which would bypass the windows lockscreen, at the time there were very few tools which could do this via DMA.
 Today I suspect there are many options.